 Despite the ghostly happenings, S was reassured by her treasured book; ‘The Supernatural Explained‘.
 It said there was always a natural explanation: drying beams creaking as they shrunk, a ticking clock on a bedside table sending vibrations along a pipe in the floor to a distant part of the house.

 When it came to selling the house thirty years after the family arrived, the ghost made a new appearance.
-Every time a potential buyer was shown round, a foul smell filled the upstairs corridor.
+Every time a potential buyer was shown around, a foul smell filled the upstairs corridor.
 So revolting, and no matter how many windows were thrown open, the visitors left.
 The ghost just didn’t want the family to go.

 But there was no ghost.
-The normally freezing cold house was heated up for house viewings to make it more appealing – which also warmed the rotting flesh of a dead mouse trapped under a floorboard.
+The normally freezing house was heated up for house viewings to make it more appealing – which also warmed the slowly rotting flesh of a dead mouse trapped under a floorboard.

 Some people will always believe in ghosts, smelly or not.